Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Emberborn League.md

 > - Joining field operations while under sanction.

 ## Current Events
-> - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Mwingu/Mwingu/Orrek Flintbraid|Captain Orrek Flintbraid]] maintains excavation site security near [[Mount Crystalspire]], supporting Group 1’s efforts in Mwingu.
+> - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Mwingu/Mwingu/Orrek Flintbraid|Captain Orrek Flintbraid]] maintains excavation site security near [[01 Campaign/01 World/08 Points of Interest/09 Landmarks/Mwingu Isles/Mount Crystalspire]], supporting Group 1’s efforts in Mwingu.
 > - [[Barnabas]], a high-ranking cleric of [[Aurion]] and leader of the League’s southern wing, contracted Group 4 in [[Jambito]] to infiltrate a Red Runner hideout tied to infernal cults&#8203;:contentReference[oaicite:1]{index=1}.
 > - A cooperation pact with the [[Crystal Seekers Guild]] remains in place for joint dig coordination and magical site triage.
 > - League scouts have reported attempted artifact interference by [[The Bleeding Tide]] in the [[Mangagoy]] region, prompting relic convoy escorts.